-That section 3 PCC requires the pharmaceutical companies which have signed the PCC to adopt contractual provisions governing financial or other support for patient organisations and to disclose the related pecuniary benefits.
+These Sections 43 et seq.
+PC and Sections 31 to 35 PCC require the pharmaceutical companies to adopt contractual provisions governing financial or other support for patient organisations and Section 36 PCC (and only the latter) then requires the disclosure of the pecuniary benefits connected therewith.